Request a New or Expanded Permit Area

 Learn about the petition and review process for bringing parking permits to your neighborhood.

 The SFMTA uses a combination of parking meters, Residential Parking Permits (RPP), time limits, and color curb regulations to manage on-street parking.
-On-street parking is part of San Francisco’s transportation system -- how the SFMTA manages that parking affects the overall success of the system.
+On-street parking is part of San Francisco’s transportation system – how the SFMTA manages that parking affects the overall success of the system.
 Coherent and effective on-street parking management helps create parking availability, thereby making it easier to park, reducing congestion and illegal parking, improving Muni’s speed and reliability, and increasing public safety and economic vitality.
-The Residential Permit Parking Program is SFMTA’s most effective tool for improving the availability of on-street parking for residents in primarily residential areas impacted by commuter parking.
-It is a less effective and often inappropriate parking management tool in high-density residential, commercial and industrial areas.
+The SFMTA’s Residential Parking Permit Program may be effective at improving the availability of on-street parking in areas where the predominant land use is residential.
+It is an inappropriate parking management tool in high-density residential, commercial and industrial areas.
+In these areas, metered parking is most effective in making it easier to find parking.

 San Francisco's Transportation Code has specific criteria for creating, rescinding or modifying a Residential Parking Permit Area.
 Per the Transportation Code, in determining whether to recommend that a residential area be created, rescinded or modified.
 The City Traffic Engineer will take into account factors which include, but are not limited to the following: